 All about Spanish Jamon

-The Spanish tradition of ham making dates back more than 2,000 years to when the Romans controlled most of the country For hundreds of years, cured ham legs were a specialty reserved only for royalty and clergy, it wasn’t until the 13th century that ham made its way to the general population.
-Today the average Spaniard eats more than 7 pounds of cured ham a year.
+The Spanish tradition of curing ham dates back more than 2,000 years, to the time when the Romans controlled much of the Iberian Peninsula.
+For centuries, cured ham legs were a luxury enjoyed only by royalty and the clergy.
+It was not until the 13th century that jamón became accessible to the wider population.

-Spain produces around 40 million hams a year, including varieties of the famous jamón serrano made from the dry-cured legs of the white pig and produced in regions such as Teruel and Trévelez in eastern Spain.
+Spain now produces approximately 40 million hams annually, including large quantities of the famous jamón serrano, which is made from the dry-cured legs of white pigs.
+Notable production regions include Teruel and Trévelez in eastern Spain.

 Spanish Jamon